 Research and development of protein arrays and their applications in proteomics

-Before setting up Cambridge Protein Arrays, we have developed the "DNA array to protein array" (DAPA) technology, which creates protein arrays by direct 'printing' from DNA arrays using cell-free protein expression systems.
+Before setting up Cambridge Protein Arrays in 2010, we developed the "DNA array to protein array" (DAPA) technology, which creates protein arrays by direct 'printing' from DNA arrays using cell-free protein expression systems.

 The template DNA array on one glass slide is sandwiched with a second, protein-capture slide, and cell-free protein synthesis is performed in a narrow gap between the two surfaces.
 Individual proteins synthesised in parallel from the arrayed DNA become immobilised through interaction with the protein-capturing reagent on the opposite surface.
 The result is a protein array replica of the DNA array, with good reproducibility and spot quality, as shown: